volinha/simple-quotes-server/readme.md

-Bufto Quotes Api
+Simple Quotes Api
 ====================
-Simple app to generate random Bufto quotes using Python and Flask
+Simple app to generate random quotes using Python and Flask.

 # Running locally
 With Python and Pip installed, install the dependencies with: